ralphmcralph/OnChainInvoice/README.md

 - Cancel invoices (by issuer or admin)
 - Withdraw collected funds safely

-Built with **Foundry** and full 100% test coverage (lines, statements, functions, branches), it showcases clean separation of logic, CEI pattern, and robust access control.
+Built with **Foundry**, the project showcases clean separation of logic, CEI pattern, and robust access control — with full 100% test coverage (lines, statements, functions, branches) and fuzzing included.

 ---